jnichols-git/matcha/docs/other-features.md

 - `Access-Control-Allow-Credentials`: Indicates if a request may use credentials (cookies, authorization, or TLS).

 All of these can be empty, a list, or `*`, which indicates that any value is allowed/exposed.
 Matcha represents these with the `*AccessControlOptions` struct, used to define how a Router should treat CORS requests.

+> Header names in `Access-Control-Allow-Headers` are case sensitive.
+[This issue](https://github.com/decentplatforms/matcha/issues/97) is fixed in the upcoming patch `v1.2.2`.

 ### Setting Up CORS